 The use of the male condom and the female condom can help prevent the transmission of sexually transmitted diseases.
 Both are available without a prescription.
 The female condom can be inserted up to eight hours before intercourse.

 Tubal ligation is performed with an instrument called a laparoscope as an outpatient surgery.
 The surgery takes about a half an hour.
 Recovery is within a few days.
 There is about a 1 in 300 failure rate.
 It is considered permanent.
 You should not consider tubal ligation unless you are sure that you do not want to have anymore children.
 It is very difficult to have the tubes put back together.
 Tubal reversal is not always effective.
 It is often not covered by insurance.
 Vasectomy is done by a urologist as an office procedure.
 Female sterilization is immediately effective.
 Vasectomy is only effective after multiple ejaculations when the existing sperm are cleared out of the vas deferens.

-We recommend Depo-Provera®, the IUD, and Micronor (the "minipill") for post partum contraception.
+We recommend an IUD and the "minipill" for post partum contraception.
 Breast feeding is not a reliable birth control option.
 Although nursing can in some cases delay or even prevent the return of your period, it does not necessarily prevent you from becoming pregnant.

 Whether or not this is your first baby, it is not too soon to consider when or if you would like your next, and what you are going to do about family planning.
 Going through another pregnancy may be the last thing on your mind at this time, but it is best to think it over now so that you are prepared for the future.

 Other options for postpartum birth control include combined oral contraceptives for women who are not breast feeding, the diaphragm, condoms, and sterilization.